 I am a political scientist with a focus on political theory and public policy.
-I’ve taught political theory at The New School and published articles on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.
-I now teach in the social sciences at NYU Shanghai.
+I’ve published articles on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.

-I held a variety of administrative appointments at The New School, most recently serving as Associate Dean for Academic Affairs in its adult and professional studies division, The New School for Public Engagement.
+I have held a variety of academic administrative appointments, including Associate Dean for Academic Affairs at The New School’s adult and professional studies division, The New School for Public Engagement.
 Prior to that appointment, I founded The New School’s interdisciplinary curriculum in Food Studies and directed its adult undergraduate degree program.
-In 2013-14 I was a Visiting Scholar at NYU’s Robert F. Wagner Graduate School of Public Service, working on a book on basic income in the United States.
-In August 2014 I joined the faculty of NYU Shanghai, where I am a Visiting Assistant Professor.

 I was the conference organizer for the 12th Annual North American BIG Congress, which took place May 9-11, 2013, in New York City, in conjunction with the Eastern Economics Association Annual Meeting.
 Thirty-four scholars and activists from 7 countries attended.